 “Joseph’s coat of many colors was a kethoneth.
 Also, the fine robes of the king’s virgin daughters were kethoneth (2 Sam.
 13:18).
 It is used as an evidence of honor of high position in Isaiah 22:21.
 Such robes were drawn up when working or running (2 Kings 4:29; 1 Kings 18:46).
 Similarly, Peter tells us to “gird up the loins of our mind” (1 Peter 1:13).”
 (Ancient Hebrew Clothing—Jeff Benner).

-David’s 1st battles with family: David’s father tells him to take grain, bread, and cheese and check on his brothers.
+David’s 1st battle was with family: David’s father tells him to take grain, bread, and cheese and check on his brothers.
 For forty days, the Philistine Goliath came forward every morning and evening to take his stand and mock the army of Yah.

 “David asked the men who were standing with him, “What will be done for the man who kills this Philistine and removes this disgrace from Israel?
 Just who is this uncircumcised Philistine, that he should defy the armies of the living God?”
 The people told him about the offer, saying, “That is what will be done for the man who kills him.”